meta-pixel

 Program Planning:

-Warmer weather makes May the perfect time to explore the outdoors and to use nature as your classroom.
+Warmer weather makes May perfect for exploring the outdoors and to use nature as your classroom.
 Math, Science, quality time with Elders, art projects, harvesting, snacks and lunch can all be done in the beautiful May weather.
-Have sun hats ready for warmer days to pick and harvest flowers and plants; have muddy buddies and rubber boots ready for fun splashing in the puddles and making mud pies on rainier days.

-Invite extended family members, Elders and community members to spend time in the children’s outdoor area planting items for the centre’s harvesting and medicine gardens, having fun and healthy picnic meals together.
-May is also the time to take the children and Elders out on the land to harvest items such as cotton wood buds, seaweed, nettles, yarrow, wild strawberries, red currants, birch bark, rat root spruce gum.
-If you have porcupines in your area, keep an eye for quills to gather.
-May is also a perfect time to go bird watching as birds are busy in their nests laying eggs.
-Sustainable-Indigenous-Gardening-Guide.pdf (efcl.org)
+May is also the time to take the children and Elders out on the land to harvest medicines: cottonwood buds, seaweed, nettles, yarrow, birch bark, rat root spruce gum.
+If you have porcupines in your area, keep an eye for quills to gather for materials.
+May is also for bird watching as birds are busy in their nests laying eggs.

 Outdoor Ideas:

-Gift the gift of experiencing the stages of growth in a garden.
-Include children as an active part of planting in your outdoor space so children can have hands-on experiences planting a seed, witnessing its lifecycle.
 Early items that were planted in April such as chives, sprouts, cabbages, radishes, kale, rhubarb, cilantro and some herbs will be ready for the children to pick.
 They can use these to help make smoothies, and garden salads.
-Children and families can learn how to prepare and can items such as dandelion jelly and rhubarb jam this month.
-Garden Science For Children – Gardening Themed Science Activities (gardeningknowhow.com)
+Children and families can learn how to prepare and can items such as dandelion jelly and rhubarb jam

 Along with making gifts for Mothers, Aunties and Grandmas, children can also help make the décor for a Mother’s Day/ Grandma’s tea.
 Simple beading projects with large beads for little hands to maneuver are a great way to introduce a traditional art activity.
 Children can paint clay pots and plant strawberries or plant early flowers like Johnny-jump-up violets, the fun of snapdragons, pansies and other early bloomers as a gift.

-Add a spring themed sensory tray as a play option to your table top activities.
+Add a spring themed sensory tray as a play option to your tabletop activities.
 Make a duck pond play dough tray to you add to your art centre.
-This can be made out of a plastic fruit and veggie tray from the dollar store if you do not have one.
+This can be made from a plastic fruit and veggie tray from the dollar store if you do not have one.
+May is also for baking in the mud kitchen!
+Add items such as ice cream scoops, loaf pans, cupcake pans, spatulas, wooden spoons and measuring cups to the outdoors for fun baking with mud.

 Art Centre: